Table of Contents_

 Make sure any reviews you are allowing to sway your opinion on a product are marked as a “verified purchase.”
 As previously stated, this sticker is only awarded to reviews that have been legitimately purchased on Amazon for a fair price.

 Bots often write fake reviews, so the syntax can feel a bit “off.”
 Read the review over in your head and try to suss out if a real person wrote it.
 Not only do bots often write these fake reviews, but so do folks living in other countries working on review farms.
 That is why you should only rely on buyer’s guides to make a purchasing decision.

 Fraudulent reviews do not get too many positive votes from real Amazon users.

 How do unreliable reviews work?

-There are a host of companies online that solicit and distribute fake and unreliable reviews, though there are various methodologies regarding the writing and posting of these reviews.
+A host of companies online solicit and distribute fake and unreliable reviews, though there are various methodologies regarding the writing and posting of these reviews.

 Can I trust Amazon reviews?